 London 2012 Opening & Closing Ceremonies

-The Opening and Closing Ceremonies for the London 2012 Olympics will be watched by an estimated one billion people across the world and will set the tone for the whole Games.
-Hosted in the brand new base for the Games- the Olympic Stadium, there will also be a huge live crowd expecting to be dazzled.
-With that in mind, some of the biggest and best names in the world of directing and production have been chosen to create the ceremonies.
+The Opening and Closing Ceremonies for the London 2012 Olympics were watched by an estimated one billion people across the world and set the tone for the whole Games.
+Hosted in the brand new base for the Games- the Olympic Stadium, there was also a huge live crowd dazzled by the spectacle.

-Oscar winning film director Danny Boyle is directing the Opening Ceremony, and top creative director Kim Gavin is taking charge of the Closing Ceremony.
-Helping them out is a team of Executive Producers, including Oscar nominated director (for Billy Elliot) Stephen Daldry, the mastermind behind some of the biggest rock concerts ever staged (including Pink Floyd, Rolling Stones and U2) Mark Fisher, and the world's best live show director Hamish Hamilton (who has directed the MTV Music Awards, the Super Bowl half time show and this year's Oscars).
-Although we don't know exactly how the ceremonies are going to look (the fun is in the surprise), below is a rough guide to what to expect.
+Oscar winning film director Danny Boyle directed the Opening Ceremony, and top creative director Kim Gavin took charge of the Closing Ceremony.
+Helping them out were a team of Executive Producers, including Oscar nominated director (for Billy Elliot) Stephen Daldry, the mastermind behind some of the biggest rock concerts ever staged (including Pink Floyd, Rolling Stones and U2) Mark Fisher, and the world's best live show director Hamish Hamilton (who has directed the MTV Music Awards, the Super Bowl half time show and this year's Oscars).

 The London 2012 Opening Ceremony (27th July)

-Receiving the Head of State: Queen Elizabeth II will be met at the entrance of the Olympic Stadium by the President of the International Olympic Committee, Jacques Rogge, and by the head of the London 2012 Organising Committee Seb Coe.
+Receiving the Head of State: Queen Elizabeth II was met at the entrance of the Olympic Stadium by the President of the International Olympic Committee, Jacques Rogge, and by the head of the London 2012 Organising Committee Seb Coe.

-Parade of Athletes: Every single athlete participating in the Games will parade through the Stadium country by country.
-They will go in alphabetical order, except for the Greek team which enters first (a tradition that dates back to the Ancient Olympics), and Team GB who come in last.
+Parade of Athletes: Every single athlete participating in the Games paraded through the Stadium country by country.
+They went in alphabetical order, except for the Greek team which always enters first (a tradition that dates back to the Ancient Olympics), and Team GB who came in last.

-Speeches: Once every nation's athletes are in the stadium, Seb Coe and then Jacques Rogge will make speeches, with the latter ending his by introducing the Queen to officially declare the Games open.
+Speeches: Once every nation's athletes were in the stadium, Seb Coe and then Jacques Rogge made speeches, with the latter ending his by introducing the Queen to officially declare the Games open.

-The Olympic Flag and Anthem: After the Queen officially opens the Games, a huge Olympic flag will be carried into the Stadium and is hoisted whilst the Olympic Anthem is played.
+The Olympic Flag and Anthem: After the Queen officially opened the Games, a huge Olympic flag was carried into the Stadium and hoisted whilst the Olympic Anthem was played.
 According to the Olympic Charter, the flag must "fly for the entire duration of the Olympic Games from a flagpole placed in a prominent position in the main Stadium".

 The London 2012 Closing Ceremony (12th August)

-After two weeks of amazing sporting action, the Closing Ceremony will officially bring the Games to an end, and pass the responsibility on to the next host city.
-As with the Opening Ceremony, organisers have chosen one of the most talented experts to take charge of the Closing Ceremony.
-Kim Gavin is known for his work choreographing live events, theatre and TV, and is particularly well known for his work with Take That.
+After two weeks of amazing sporting action, the Closing Ceremony officially brought the Games to an end, and passed the responsibility on to the next host city.